klaytnusecase/Donation_In-kind-Donation-Tracking/README.md

 }
 ```

-## Klaytn Fee Delegation Service with AWS Lambda
+## Klaytn Fee Delegation Service

-Members, NPOs have their own account in Klaytn network, but managing keys and paying fee for smart contrct is difficult for people who are not familar with block-chain.
-With this structure, all the fee can be paid on fee player which is foundation generally.
+Members, NPOs have their own account in Klaytn network, but managing keys and paying a fee for smart contract is difficult for people who are not familiar with block-chain.
+With klaytn free delegation service, all the fee can be paid on fee player(foundation), and Members/Npos can easily use the system without recognizing the key correctly.

 ![Delegate process](/public/Picture1.png)